Xilinx/mlir-aie/README.md

 ninja; ninja check-aie; ninja mlir-doc; ninja install
 ```

-The AIE tools will be able to generate binaries targetting a combination of AIEngine and ARM processors.
+The MLIR AIE tools will be able to generate binaries targetting a combination of AIEngine and ARM processors.

 ### Sysroot
 Since the AIE tools are cross-compiling, in order to actually compile code, we need a 'sysroot' directory,